 Data privacy continues to be one of the most important topics of 2021 and will be for the foreseeable future.
 GDPR has now been in force for over 3 years, CCPA has been in effect since January 2020, and CPRA, an amendment to CCPA, will take effect on January 1, 2023.
 More state laws are on the way, and the likelihood of a U.S. federal data privacy law grows with every passing week.
 All of these regulations make sound information practices mandatory.

-In this complex regulatory landscape, an acquirer faces steep challenges in evaluating potential targets’ risk levels regarding data privacy and protection.
-On one hand, a target’s data can be a valuable asset that increases the company’s potential worth to the acquirer.
-On the other hand, in an environment where protecting data privacy is the new normal, irresponsible practices and poorly managed data architectures can be a huge liability.
+With merger and acquisition (M&A) activity picking up, acquirers are keen to make sure they’re not buying a liability.
+A target’s data can be a valuable asset that increases the company’s potential worth to the acquirer; conversely, irresponsible practices and poorly managed data architectures can be a huge liability.
 In a recent survey by Merrill Corporation among M&A professionals, 55 percent of respondents cited a target company’s compliance and data protection practices as a primary reason a deal failed to complete.
 If you want more proof, take a look at the proposed $123 million GDPR fine against Marriott International because of a data breach at Starwood Hotels before Marriott even acquired them.

 While individual data privacy laws may differ on details, several common themes have emerged, which facilitates the task of evaluating potential M&A targets.
 When considering a merger or acquisition, make sure that your due diligence process encompasses the following key areas: